Structure and stability of high-redshift galaxies in cosmological simulations: Structure of high redshift galaxies

 In this paper we focus on several runs with different local star formation efficiency $\epsff$ and SN momentum boost factor $f_{\rm boost}$.
 Table~\ref{tab:basic} contains basic information of these simulations.
+The last three columns in Table~\ref{tab:basic} are the radii containing half the mass of stars, neutral gas and molecular gas, respectively.
 The number after "SFE" in the names corresponds to the percentage of local $\epsff$.
 In SFEturb run $\epsff$ is variable and turbulence-dependent \citep[as implemented by][]{semenov_etal16}.
 SFE50-SNR3 run is a weaker feedback run, with the lower SN boost factor $f_{\rm boost}=3$.
 All other runs have $f_{\rm boost}=5$.
 We focus on the main galaxy in the last available output of each run and list their masses and sizes in Table~\ref{tab:basic}.
 For run SFE200 we analyze the snapshot at $z=1.78$ (same as for SFE10 run), because at the last output ($z=1.44$) the main galaxy is experiencing a major merger and its morphology is strongly perturbed.

+\revi{We note that because of strong stellar feedback, at these outputs there are few cells at the highest refinement level in a 10 kpc cube centered on the main galaxy.
+Therefore, the spatial resolution for our study is limited to about 100 pc.}